Cornwall’s best beach cafes and restaurants

 Read blog >

 Rick Stein opened his flagship Seafood Restaurant in Padstow in 1975 but you need to book months in advance.
 Another great place to eat is Paul Ainsworth at No.6.
-Here Ainsworth spins bold, seasonal ingredients into modern British dishes.
-Also in Padstow, Prawn on the Lawn has made its mark with a seafood bar serving sustainably sourced lobsters, crabs and fish.
-Also try Trevisker’s Kitchen on the outskirts of town, where Henk De Villiers Ferreira’s mission is to dish up fuss-free, quality food.
+Here Ainsworth spins seasonal ingredients into modern British dishes.
+Also in Padstow, Prawn on the Lawn has made its mark with a seafood bar serving sustainably-sourced lobsters, crabs and fish.
 Topping the list in North Cornwall is Nathan Outlaw’s duo of Michelin-starred restaurants in pretty Port Isaac.
-The menus at both Outlaw’s Fish Kitchen (by the harbour) and Restaurant Nathan Outlaw (at the top of the hill), are driven by what comes in off the fishing boats on the doorstep.
+The menus at both Outlaw’s Fish Kitchen and Restaurant Nathan Outlaw should be top of the list to try.

-If you prefer a more laid-back, beachside venue, wander the short distance from Port Isaac to neighbouring Port Gaverne to munch on the likes of mussels and mackerel at the waterside Pilchards cafe – an off-shoot of the stylish Port Gaverne Hotel.
-Or, watch the sailing dinghies beside the serene Camel Estuary in Rock, where Ainsworth took the reins of The Mariners in 2019.
+If you prefer a more laid-back, wander the short distance from Port Isaac to neighbouring Port Gaverne to munch on the likes of mussels and mackerel at the waterside Pilchards cafe – an off-shoot of the stylish Port Gaverne Hotel.

 18A Fore Street, Saint Ives TR26 1AB